NexusLove/Aqz-SBOT/README.md

 # AroSBOT

-  AroSBOT is a fun / utility discord self bot !
+  AroSBOT is a fun / utility discord selfbot !

   ![HELP](http://image.noelshack.com/fichiers/2019/16/5/1555666494-capture.png)
 ## Warning !

   1 - The discord.py library does not work with python versions greater than 3.6;

-  2 - Using a self bot in public on Discord is liable to a permanent ban of your account.
+  2 - Using a selfbot in public on Discord is liable to a permanent ban of your account.
 If you get banned, the developer will not be held responsible.

 # Installing